-Trump Backs Conflicting Gun Measures While Negotiating With Lawmakers On TV
+Trump Angers Conservatives Over Guns While Negotiating With Lawmakers On TV

 "It's still unclear to me what can actually pass, and my experience is these things are harder to do than they sound.
 So I think we'll sleep on it and see where we are tomorrow," he said.

-The president repeatedly challenged long-standing GOP orthodoxy on gun policy in today's meeting, leaving legislators bewildered by what happens next and what, precisely, Trump actually supports.
+The president repeatedly challenged long-standing GOP orthodoxy on gun policy in Wednesday's meeting, leaving legislators bewildered by what happens next and what, precisely, Trump actually supports.

 "I think everybody is trying to absorb what we just heard," Cornyn said.
-"He's a unique president and I think if he was focused on a specific piece of legislation rather than a grab bag of ideas than I think he could have a lot of influence, but right now we don't have that."
+"He's a unique president and I think if he was focused on a specific piece of legislation rather than a grab bag of ideas then I think he could have a lot of influence, but right now we don't have that."

 Emphasis on comprehensive legislation

-Note: A previous version of this story misspelled Rep. Ted Deutch's last name as Deutsch.